The Latest Dynamic Pricing Model Example in the Chemicals Industry📊

 For the sales force, going to learning sessions followed by supervised out-in-the-field sales calls.

 An example of a technique that you can learn, for instance, some successful salespeople make it a point of liaising with the technical departments of their customers.
 So they can learn the specification details of their products particularly valued by the customer organisations and differentiate their products.
-That way, they can tell the purchasing departments why their products are highly valued and irreplaceable.
-Once it comes time to discuss price increases.
+That way, they can tell the purchasing departments why their products are highly valued and irreplaceable once it comes to discussing the price increases.

 All of these approaches to adopt dynamic pricing will take time.
 Pacing is important.
 It is difficult to change time-honoured ways of doing business in a short time.
 Hence, take a measured approach and set targets for how much they want to achieve over the period of a year.